 Mana Drain is a threat.

-Unlike the answer spell Counterspell - which, by the way, Wizards decided was too powerful for the game and upped the casting cost to make the spell Cancel - Unlike Counterspell, when Mana Drain fails to stop your opponent from casting the right spells, it can still snag a ‘useless’ four casting cost spell out of the air, pool the mana into your mana pool next turn, and let you drop something absolutely insane.
+Unlike the answer spell Counterspell – which, by the way, Wizards decided was too powerful for the game and upped the casting cost to make the spell Cancel – Unlike Counterspell, when Mana Drain fails to stop your opponent from casting the right spells, it can still snag a ‘useless’ four casting cost spell out of the air, pool the mana into your mana pool next turn, and let you drop something absolutely insane.
 How insane?
 How about “Untap, play my fifth Island, tap out and cast Inkwell Leviathan?”
-And now, thanks to mana burn being a thing of the past, this card has no drawback any more.
+And now that mana burn is a thing of the past, this card has no drawback.